chriskrycho/v5.chriskrycho.com/site/journal/2020/crew-dragon-fanfare/day-2.md

 date: 2020-05-05T20:45:00-0600
 updated: 2020-05-05T21:30:00-0600
 summary: >
     I’m taking a week off… and spending it composing a piece in honor of the upcoming SpaceX crewed test flight—a historic moment.
-In this post, the first day’s output!
+In this post, the second day’s work!
 tags:
     - music
     - composition